 Listen to This Article:

 Maybe you dream of ditching your corporate job to become a wedding cake designer.
 Or perhaps you’re looking to open a bakery so you can share your coveted family recipes with the world.
-Before you can chase your baking dreams, it’s a good idea to take the time to master some essential skills.
+Regardless of what your goals are in the baking world, having a strong foundation of skills can help you on your path to success.

-Whether you’re working with yeasted dough or laminated pastry, these skills can help you churn out delicious goods and be in a better position to build a successful baking career.
+Whether you’re working with yeasted dough or laminated pastry, these principles can help you churn out delicious goods and be in a better position to build a successful baking career.

 1. Understanding of Mise en Place